 - Roof leak coverage unavailable

-Why we chose this company: American Home Shield offers three customizable plans that cover more than 23 home appliances and systems.
+Why we chose this company: American Home Shield has fewer restrictions in coverage than most competitors, and its three plans cover more than 23 home appliances and systems.

 With American Home Shield, clients can choose from three comprehensive plans and customize them by adding coverage for other systems and appliances, including home electronics and entertainment products.